West Derby Road, Everton,

 2 people favorited this theater

 The Olympia Theatre opened on 24th April 1905 with a spectacular equestrian revue “Tally Ho”, direct from the London Hippodrome.
 Pictures on the Bioscope were an added attraction to the programme.
 Seating was provided for 3,750 in stalls, dress circle, upper circle and gallery levels, plus 12 private boxes.
-It has an ornate interior decorated with elephants and Indian panelling.
-It had a vast stage and was also designed to house circus events – the elephant, horse and lions accommodation still survives below the stage, as does the 42 feet diameter water tank which was used for aquatic shows.
+It has an ornate interior decorated with elephant heads and Indian panelling.
+It had a vast stage and was also designed to house circus events – the elephant, horse and lion accommodations still survive below the stage, as does the 42 feet diameter water tank which was used for aquatic shows.

 It never matched the success of the Royal Hippodrome Theatre, just along the road, and it was closed on 7th March 1925 when the British National Opera Company presented “Faust” at the 2pm matinee and “Tannhauser” at the 7pm evening performance.
 After a three-week conversion, it reopened as a cinema on 30th March 1925 with Douglas Fairbanks in “The Thief of Baghdad” and Jack Dempsey in “A Society Knockout”.
 This work was largely confined to realigning the seats and installing a large screen at the rear of the stage – 30 foot from the front row of the stalls.
 The plasterwork and balconies were not altered.
 It now seated 3,400.

-When war was declared in September 1939, the building was taken over by the government and used as a storage depot for the navy.
+When war was declared in September 1939, the building was taken over by the government and used as a storage depot for the Royal Navy.

 After another period of disuse it was restored and is now used once more for live entertainment – including the circus.